NikitaSharma1342/Password-Manager/README.md

 # Description

 This application is created with the help of various libraries and modules.
 It basically has four main functions i.e. to save password, find password and password generator.
-For UI setup Tkinter is used and the data is saved in json format.
-The logo of password manager is saved in the file named logo.png.
+For UI setup Tkinter is used and the data is saved in json format file called `data.json`.
+The logo of password manager is saved in the file named `logo.png`.

 # Libraries